heber-crv/final-project-infra/README.md

 You can explore their pricing options in the website provided.

-The Terraform and GitHub features that we use in these project  are **free**.
+The Terraform and GitHub features that we use in the project  are **free**.